Skip navigation

 1. If a lot tests positive for a beta agonist, the establishment will follow the procedures related to positive findings stated in the program (Section 5.4.2).

 3. Information about establishments with approved AMS Never Fed Beta Agonist QSVP can be obtained from the AMS website.
-The unique product identification system can be accessed by authorized FSIS inspection personnel from FSIS' Intranet site.
+The unique product identification system can be accessed by authorized FSIS inspection personnel from FSIS' SharePoint.

 • Establishment name, address, and establishment number